 The dose of 0.3 mg is sufficient in most cases.

-Allergic response, headache, nausea, vomiting, diarrhea, morning sleepiness or edema.
+Possible side effects include allergic response, headache, nausea, vomiting, diarrhea, morning sleepiness, or edema.

 Cases of overdose are not registered.

 Melarena is incompatible with monoamine oxidase inhibitors, glucocorticoids, and cyclosporine.